 We’ve taken our StatSocial social media audience analysis engine and put it to work identifying the most ardent and outspoken fans of the biggest candies in candyland (not a place, it must be noted, occupied by the Candyman, whose name we’d recommend against saying three times while looking in a mirror).
 From there, we’ve identified with which influencer each candy’s strongest adherents most dramatically identify.

-To give these statistics context, we are using as our baseline for comparison the average American social media audience.
+To give these statistics context, we are using as our baseline the average American social media audience.

 The findings?
 A holiday treat for young and old.